 The solution of the problem

-In the paper published today in Nature Biotechnology, a research team at Harvard Medical School has shown three fixes that solved the problem.
+In the paper published today in Nature Biotechnology, a research team at Harvard Medical School illustrated three corrective actions that resolved the problem.

 First, limit the contact of the coolant with the air.
 The team removed oxygen from the container before pouring the liquid, eliminating any risk of crystals on the outer surface of the organ.

 Second, two ingredients have been added to the original solution to specifically protect hepatocytes: trehalose helps protect cells and stabilizes their membranes.
 The glycerol supports the properties of the glucose contained in the original solution.

 Third, a new organ transport method was developed.
 The previous one involved the manual pouring of the liquid on the organ.
 The current liquid is more viscous and to pour it they used the perfusion, a method to distribute it in a more uniform and capillary way.